-If a person misses a period and has a negative pregnancy test, they should repeat it after a few days.
+If a woman misses a period and a pregnancy test is negative, she should repeat the test after a few days.

 Sore and swollen breasts are very common in early pregnancy, but they often occur just before a period, as well.

-Some people also notice that their nipples become larger or slightly darker in early pregnancy.
+Some women also notice that their nipples become larger or slightly darker in early pregnancy.

-Some people experience implantation bleeding, which is light bleeding that happens when the embryo attaches to the uterine wall.
+Some women experience implantation bleeding, which is light bleeding that happens when the embryo attaches to the uterine wall.

 Implantation bleeding tends to be lighter and shorter than that of a menstrual period.

-Cramps are common just before or during a menstrual period, but some people also get cramps when implantation occurs.
+Cramps are common just before or during a menstrual period, but some women also get cramps when implantation occurs.

-A person who experiences cramps around or before their period but does not start bleeding, or has a much lighter period than usual, may want to take a pregnancy test.
+If cramps occur around or before a period is due, but there is no bleeding or the bleeding is much lighter than usual, it may be a good idea to take a pregnancy test.

 Nausea does not just happen in the morning — many women feel nauseated all day or into the evening.

-Feeling nauseated for no apparent reason, especially when combined with other symptoms, may be a sign that a person should take a pregnancy test.
+If a woman feels nauseous for no apparent reason, especially when there are other signs of pregnancy, it may be a good idea to take a pregnancy test.

-Fatigue is a common symptom of early pregnancy if there are no other likely causes, such as stress or lack of sleep.
-It may be difficult for a person to make it through the day without a nap or the opportunity to rest.
+Fatigue is a common symptom of early pregnancy.
+There may be no other likely causes, such as stress or a lack of sleep.
+It may be difficult for a pregnant woman to make it through the day without a nap or the opportunity to rest.

 Fatigue during early pregnancy is usually due to changes in the hormone progesterone.